Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: 3DMF-U-Net: Volumetric Motion Field U-Net

-Before selecting a final architecture for evaluating the utility of multi-altitude motion fields, we explored several design choices for processing the four-dimensional spatiotemporal radar data (three spatial dimensions and time).
-As we intended to use a 3D U-Net architecture, consisting of standard three-dimensional convolutional layers available in all deep learning libraries, it is necessary to determine which dimensions are explicitly represented spatially and which are encoded along the channel dimension.

-A natural formulation suggests representing the three spatial dimensions -- longitude, latitude, and altitude -- as a volumetric input, with the temporal dimension encoded as channels.
-While this representation is intuitive, prior work in precipitation nowcasting has shown that explicitly modeling time as a separate dimension, rather than collapsing it into the channel axis, can lead to improved performance~\cite{nagasato2021extension,ye2022msstnet,pavlik2025echo}.
-This observation motivated an initial exploration of architectural configurations that differ in how spatial and temporal dimensions are represented.
+We adopt an approach in which the volumetric radar observations are decomposed into a set of two-dimensional horizontal altitude slices, and a separate horizontal-only motion field is estimated for each slice using a 3D U-Net architecture (meaning a U-Net consisting of 3D convolutional layers) with time treated as an explicit third dimension.
+The resulting altitude-wise horizontal motion fields are subsequently stacked to produce a pseudo-volumetric motion field without an explicit vertical velocity component.

-After dissatisfactory results of multiple architectures trained to produce a full 3D motion field in a a single forward pass, we opted to emulate the approach employed in \cite{chung2025investigating}, where horizontal motion fields were computed independently for each two-dimensional horizontal slice of the volumetric radar volume sequence.
+We took inspiration from the approach employed in \cite{chung2025investigating}, where horizontal motion fields were computed independently for each two-dimensional horizontal slice of the volumetric radar volume sequence.
 The model predicts a single time-invariant motion field per slice, intended to represent the dominant horizontal advection governing near-future precipitation evolution.
-The horizontal slicing not only simplifies the task, but has a few benefits:
+The horizontal slicing simplifies the task, but has a few benefits:

-\begin{itemize} \item Possibility of treating time as a third dimension, enabling more effective spatiotemporal feature extraction and improving the performance of the model, without requiring 4D convolutional neural layers. \item An identical neural network architecture can be used both for the 2D CMAX benchmark model and for the volumetric case (applied iteratively to each altitude slice), ensuring a fair and controlled comparison between 2D and volumetric motion estimation. \item Improved interpretability, as motion fields and the accordingly extrapolated reflectivity fields can be directly analyzed and compared across individual altitude levels without interference from vertical mixing. \end{itemize}
+\begin{itemize} \item Possibility of treating time as a third dimension, enabling more effective spatiotemporal feature extraction~\cite{nagasato2021extension,ye2022msstnet,pavlik2025echo} and improving the performance of the model, without requiring 4D convolutional neural layers. \item An identical neural network architecture can be used both for the 2D CMAX benchmark model and for the volumetric case (applied to each altitude slice), ensuring a fair and controlled comparison between 2D and volumetric motion estimation. \item Improved interpretability, as motion fields and the accordingly extrapolated reflectivity fields can be directly analyzed and compared across individual altitude levels without interference from vertical mixing. \end{itemize}